oatlog/oatlog/doc/extended_abstract/main.typ

 This means that future developments in e-graph engines are likely to be increasingly sophisticated, and it is crucial for a performant e-graph engine to be simple to debug, understand and modify.

-Oatlog, like eqlog and the datalog engine Soufflé @souffle, compiles theories to native code -- Rust or C++ in the case of Soufflé.
+Oatlog, like eqlog and the datalog engine Soufflé @souffle, compiles theories to native code -- Rust, or C++ in the case of Soufflé.
 This generated code can to some extent be seen as a intermediate representation, but it has advantages over its equivalents in an engine implemented as an interpreter similar to egglog.
 A code generator is a program that constructs a program for any